Skip to content

 No templates allowed

-You receive a blank Lucidchart workspace with access to the official Salesforce Shape Library.
+Candidates receive a blank Lucidchart workspace with access to the official Salesforce Shape Library.
 Pre-built templates are not available.
-You must construct every diagram from scratch during the prep time.
+Every diagram must be constructed from scratch during prep time.

 Historical context

-Before October 2023, the exam was often in-person.
+Before October 2023, the exam was conducted in-person at a Salesforce office.
 Candidates had a laptop with PowerPoint/Word/Excel (no internet) and 8-10 flip chart pages that stick to the wall.
 Hand-drawn diagrams on flip charts were the norm.
-Since October 6, 2023, all artifacts must be created digitally in Lucidchart.
+Since October 6, 2023, the exam is fully virtual - all artifacts must be created digitally in Lucidchart.
 Hand-drawn artifacts are no longer accepted.

 What You Must Create

-During the 180-minute preparation phase, you must produce a set of artifacts that:
+During the 180-minute preparation phase, candidates must produce artifacts that:

 1. Address all 7 scoring domains (System Architecture, Security, Data, Solution Architecture, Integration, Development Lifecycle, Communication)